MikroElektronika/mikrosdk_click_v2/clicks/nfctag5/README.md

 err_t nfctag5_read_message_from_memory ( nfctag5_t *ctx, uint16_t block_addr, uint8_t *message, uint16_t message_len );
 ```

-## Example Description

-> This example demonstrates the use of NFC Tag 5 Click board by programming the specified NDEF URI record to the memory, and showing the memory read/write feature.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and logger and performs the Click default configuration which formats its user memory.
 After that it programs the specified NDEF URI record to the memory.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */